Nicconcello/Nicconcello/README.md

 I'm currently exploring the basics of coding, how networks work, and building my first small projects.

-Right now, I'm focusing on learning Python / C / Java and understanding networking concepts.
+Right now, I'm focusing on learning Python / C / Java / JavaScript and understanding networking concepts.

 This is a fresh profile where I'll be uploading my experiments, exercises, and things I'm currently working on as I learn.